vmprog/apk_explorer/README.md

 positional arguments:
   analyze               Command to analyze.
-  PATH_TO_APK           Path to APK file.
+  PATH_TO_APK           Path to APK file. device_ip             IP address of the device or emulator. su_pass               Superuser password.

 optional arguments:
   -h, --help            show this help message and exit